htm-community/clortex/README.md

 Clortex is Open Source software, released under the GPL Version 3 (see the end of this README).
 You are free to use, copy, modify, and redistribute this software according to the terms of that license.

 Numenta have a dual license for their CLA-HTM technology.
-If you're interested in a commercial license for NuPIC, viist [Numenta.com](http://numenta.com) and they'll be happy to talk.
+If you're interested in a commercial license for NuPIC, visit [Numenta.com](http://numenta.com) and they'll be happy to talk.

 ## Latest Demos (work in progress)